foremast/foremast/_docs/getting_started.rst

 This is our recommended method and how we internally at Gogo run Foremast.
 You need to first set the environment variables from above.

-With the environment variables defined, you can simply run the command ``prepare-app-pipeline`` from the command line.
+With the environment variables defined, you can simply run the command ``foremast-pipeline`` from the command line.
 This will create the Application in Spinnaker as well as generate a base pipeline.

 Method 2
 ********